clavinjune/dirhunter/README.md

 #DirHunter
 Dir-Hunter is an open-source simple tools for checking availabality website directory by brute-forcing, made by Clavin June,

-Dir-Hunter speed depends on your connection speed,
+before using dir-hunter you must have "python-requests" library Dir-Hunter speed depends on your connection speed,

 contact me at : cjuneardo@gmail.com